Georges-Gabriel de Pellieux: Zola trial

 The well-known writer Émile Zola became involved in a campaign to exonerate Dreyfus, and wrote a passionate attack on his persecutors in J'Accuse…!, published on 13 January 1898.

 He wrote, "I accuse General de Pellieux and Major Ravary of having led a villainous inquiry, by which I mean a most monstrously one-sided inquiry..."

 In February 1898 Zola was tried for libel against the officers who conducted the Dreyfus court-martial.

 When Piquart took the stand, de Pellieux attempted to discredit him.
 He accused Picquart of practicing hypnotism, occultism and table turning, and said he was neurotic.

 Pellieux called the bordereau "absolute proof of Dreyfus's guilt".

 On 23 February 1898 Zola was convicted and given the maximum sentence.
 Later the verdict was overturned and a fresh trial scheduled.

 In February 1898 Picquart was cashiered from the army.

 He was arrested and imprisoned on 13 July 1898.

-On 30 August 1898 Lieutenant-Colonel Hubert-Joseph Henry admitted to having forged the evidence against Dreyfus.
+On 30 August 1898 Lieutenant-Colonel Hubert-Joseph Henry admitted while under arrest to having forged the evidence against Dreyfus.

 He committed suicide the next day in his cell in the Mont-Valérien fortress.
+After the news of Henry's confession and suicide became public, de Pellieux resigned from his positions with a very harsh letter, claiming that the General Staff had been "fooled by people without honor" and was "no longer able to count on the confidence of subordinates without which command is impossible" and he himself was "unable to trust those of my chiefs who made me work on forgeries".

+Coup d'état attempt

 In September 1898 the Brisson government decided to allow Dreyfus to appeal his conviction.
 This caused rage among the nationalists.

 There were rumors that a military mutiny was being planned, led by General de Pellieux or General Émile Zurlinden.

 The Brisson government collapsed on 25 October 1898.

 Paul Déroulède of the League of Patriots and Jules Guérin of the Anti-Semitic League planned to take advantage of the funeral of President Félix Faure on 23 February 1899 to stage a coup, using the escorting cavalcade led by Pellieux as the spearhead.

 Pellieux first vaguely agreed, then decided against involvement and had himself replaced by General Roget.

 The attempt fizzled out.
 After the crisis de Pellieux was reassigned.

 In the summer of 1899 the court of appeals ordered a new trial for Dreyfus.

 Before the trial began de Pellieux stood before a council of inquiry to answer charges of collusion with Esterhazy.

 At the trial Dreyfus was again found guilty, to general surprise.

-Dreyfus received a Presidential pardon on 19 September 1899, but was denied the right to clear his name in a trial.
+Dreyfus received a Presidential pardon on 19 September 1899, but was denied the right to clear his name in a trial (he was eventually rehabilitated by the Court of Cassation in 1906 and reinstated in the Army).

 George Gabriel de Pellieux died on 15 July 1900 in Quimper, Brittany, France.